SPF and DMARC: The Key DNS Records for Reliable Email Deliverability

 mechanism or an include:

-For your own mail server, implementing DKIM is highly recommended: generate a DKIM key pair and publish the public key in DNS, so outgoing mail gets signed.
-This and a proper SPF entry for your domain’s MX or sending IP will maximize the chances that receivers trust your mail.
-Finally, publish a DMARC record for your domain to enforce these checks.
-Start with a monitoring policy (p=none; rua=mailto:you@yourdomain.com
+DKIM is strongly advised for your own mail server: create a DKIM key pair and put the public key in DNS so outgoing emails get signed.
+This and a correct SPF entry for your domain's MX or sending IP will increase the likelihood that receivers trust your mail.
+At last, enforce these checks by posting a DMARC record for your domain.
+Start collecting reports on your mail streams with a monitoring policy (p=none; rua=mailto:you@yourdomain.com

 or reject